EktaMehra/heritage_housing/README.md

 ### Final Model Selection and Outcome

-After training and evaluating multiple models, **Gradient Boosting Regressor** was selected for final deployment.
+After training and evaluating multiple models, **Random Forest Regressor** was selected for final deployment.
 It achieved:

 - **R2 = 0.8774**
 - **MAE ≈ £13,000**